datacarpentry/shell-genomics/_episodes/03-working-with-files.md

 ~~~
 {: .output}

 The `mv` command is also how you rename files.
-Let's rename this file to make it clear that this is a backup.
+Let's rename this file to make it clear that this is a backup:

 ~~~
 $ cd backup